Anganwadi: Challenges and solutions

 Public policy discussions have taken place over whether to make Anganwadis universally available to all eligible children and mothers who want their children there.
-This would require significant increases in budgetary allocation and a rise in the number of Anganwadis to over 16 lakh.
+This would require significant increases in budgetary allocation and a rise in the number of Anganwadis to over 1.6 million.

 The officers and their helpers who staff Anganwadis are typically women from poor families.
 The workers do not have permanent jobs with comprehensive retirement benefits like other government staff.
 Worker protests (by the All India Anganwadi Workers Federation) and public debates on this topic are ongoing.
 There are periodic reports of corruption and crimes against women in some Anganwadi centers.
 There are legal and societal issues when Anganwadi-serviced children fall sick or die.

 In announcing the 2022 budget, then Indian Finance Minister Nirmala Sitharaman stated that salaries would be increased for Anganwadi workers to ₹20,105 per month and for helpers to ₹10,000 per month.
 But with minuscule increment in the overall umbrella budget of just 0.7%.
 It has been allocated ₹20,263 crore for the next fiscal, as compared to last year’s allocation of ₹20,105 crore.
 As compared to revised estimate of ₹199999.55 crore there is a 1.3% increase.

 In March 2008 there was debate about whether packaged foods (such as biscuits) should become part of the food served.
 Detractors, including Nobel Prize winner Amartya Sen, argued against it, saying that it will become the only food consumed by the children.
 Options for increasing partnerships with the private sector are continuing.